Board of Variance

 Undue hardship does not include financial hardship.

-Can I apply for a Variance on a non-compliant building?
+Can I apply for a Variance on a non-confirming building?

-A person may apply for relief of certain restrictions imposed under Sections 528 - 532 of the Local Government Act with regards to legal non-compliant buildings* if:
+A person may apply for relief of certain restrictions imposed under Sections 528 - 532 of the Local Government Act with regards to legal non-confirming buildings* if:

 - undue hardship would be caused to the applicant through compliance;